ncatlab/nlab-content/pages/785.md

 is a homotopy pullback square if the induced morphism from $W$ to the strict homotopy pullback is a [[weak equivalence]].

-A useful class of example of this is implied by the following:
+A useful class of examples of this is implied by the following:

 +-- {: .num_prop }
 ###### Proposition